-One Ph.D. student from the Department of Economics is completing his dissertation in August 2002 working with BCF faculty: Ken Ayotte, who accepted a position as Assistant Professor of Finance at Columbia University.
-This brings to three the number of Ph.D. graduates in financial economics since the BCF was established (our two graduates in 2001-02, Christopher Hennessy and Ernst Schaumburg accepted positions as Assistant Professor of Finance at the University of California - Berkeley and Northwestern University respectively).
+This brings to six the number of Ph.D. graduates in financial economics since the BCF was established.
+Our two graduates in 2000-01, Christopher Hennessy and Ernst Schaumburg accepted positions as Assistant Professor of Finance at the University of California - Berkeley and Northwestern University respectively.
+Our 2002-03 graduate, Ken Ayotte, accepted a position as Assistant Professor of Finance at Columbia University.
 Although the numbers so far are small, these are very high quality placements which will raise the visibility of the Center in the world of academic finance.